 Insurance fraud investigators who are certified earn higher salaries than those who are not certified.
-For example, certified fraud examiners earned median annual salaries of $95,973, according to the Association of Certified Fraud Examiners’ 2020 Compensation Guide for Anti-Fraud Professionals.
-Those without certification averaged $71,809.
+For example, certified fraud examiners with a four-year degree earned median annual salaries of $101,000, according to the Association of Certified Fraud Examiners’ 2024 Compensation Guide for Anti-Fraud Professionals.
+Those with a graduate degree averaged $112,000 per year.

 Depending on their employers, most investigators enjoy a full complement of benefits, including paid vacation, sick time, and holidays and medical and dental insurance.
 Some receive the use of a company car (or reimbursement for the use of their own vehicle).